Build a body you can trust

 Hi I'm Julie

-I created the Peak Path after years of experiencing the same stop–start injury cycle myself.
 I realised that the way most people approach training and recovery is missing some key pieces.

 Together we help active people move beyond the stop-start cycle and build a body they can trust again.